jsfriedman88/cleanDataProject/README.md

  #4) Displaying output

   To display the output in a readable format
- - execute script run_analysis.R
- - run the following R command
+ - run the following R command on the mean_data.txt file created by the R script

- data<-read.table("./mean_data.txt",header=TRUE)   *
+ data<-read.table("./mean_data.txt",header=TRUE)   [1]

- * Code for this command to read the output file was taken from a Discussion Forum post by David Hood https://class.coursera.org/getdata-008/forum/thread?thread_id=24
+ 1. Code for this command to read the output file was taken from a Discussion Forum post by David Hood https://class.coursera.org/getdata-008/forum/thread?thread_id=24